tundergod/pytorch-AdaIN/README_video.md

 ```bash
 python3 my_video.py --style [style options]
 ```
-By default, *sketch* and *ink* will convert the contents into graysacle and be stylized into outputs with *all information, i.e., luminance and color* in the style image. *oil* and *water* will only tranfer the style of *luminance* of the contents.
+By default, *sketch* and *ink* will convert the contents into graysacle and the grayscale contets will be stylized into outputs with *all information, i.e., luminance and color* in the style image. *oil* and *water* will only tranfer the style of *luminance* of the contents.
 Additional argument `--UV_color` can be specified if we want to transfer *oil* and *water* with *all imformation* in the style image and preserve the color of cnotents after stylization.

 Output file(s):